 Grant’s literary agent is David Kayser at Casarotto.
 Waverley House, 7-12 Noel St, London, W1F 8GQ Tel +44 (0)20 7287 4450

-He was recently commissioned to write a short story, The Upper Hand, for the collection He Played For His Wife and Other Stories… It also features contributions from Patrick Marber, Jennifer Tilly and Poet Laureate Carol Ann Duffy.
-The book will be published in November by Simon Schuster.
+His short story, The Upper Hand, features in the collection, He Played For His Wife and Other Stories (published by Simon Schuster) also featuring pieces by Jennifer Tilly and Poet Laureate Carol Ann Duffy.

-Below are some excerpts from The Cuckoo Boy novel reviews:
+Below are excerpts from The Cuckoo Boy reviews:

 The Guardian, Catherine Taylor